alexeyk13/rexos/README.md

 History
 =======
+0.1.0
+- No IDLE process required anymore.
+All idle execution is going on PendSV level
+- Some critical bug fixes in process switching

 0.0.5
 - No system process anymore, replaced by kernel objects
 - IRQ handlers now in dynamic memory, saving some space